A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

-Due to the fundamental condition that $s_{\min} \geq 0$ and $s_{\max}\leq t$, it follows that the Gaussian SWR model cannot be evaluated for arbitrary parameter combinations of $\delta$ and $\sigma$.
-The restriction $s_{\max} \leq t$ is less prohibitive in practice for longer time series and merely leads to $y_t$ not being predictable for $t < s_{\max}$.
-Hydrological application typically have time lags $\delta$ in the range of a few days, weeks or months, hence the impact of this restriction is negligible for a sufficiently long time series spanning over multiple years.
+Non-zero weights can only be assigned to lags in $[t]$, and it follows that the Gaussian SWR model cannot be evaluated for arbitrary parameter combinations of $\delta$ and $\sigma$.
+The restriction on the upper (lag) limit of the window, i.e., $\delta + r \leq t$, is less prohibitive in practice for longer time series and merely leads to $y_t$ not being predictable for $t < \delta + r$, i.e. for small $t$ at the beginning of the time series.
+As a consequence, this restriction can be easily resolved by withholding data for calibration during model training.
+Hydrological applications typically have time lags $\delta$ in the range of a few days, weeks or months, hence the impact of this restriction is negligible for a sufficiently long time series spanning over multiple years.

-On the other hand, short time lags $\delta$ are highly relevant in practice.
+On the other hand, peaks appearing at short time lags are highly relevant in practice, leading to small values of $\delta$.
 Under extremely wet conditions in low permeability catchments, it can be assumed that water from rainfall will almost immediately lead to changes in streamflow.
-Since $s_{\min} = \delta - r \geq 0$ implies that $\delta \geq r$, the lag of the time point with the maximum weight $w_{\delta}$ must not exceed the window size parameter $r$.
-Hence, the kernel requires modification to handle situations with fast-flowing water reaching its peak at a small time lag, i.e. $\delta < r$.

-For this purpose, we truncate the kernel $\bm{\kappa}$ by $\tau = \max\{0, r-\delta\}$ time steps exceeding the upper limit $t$ on the time axis: the truncated kernel $\bm{\kappa}^{\tau}$ is given by The truncation results from ablating $\tau$ vector entries on the right side of $\bm{\kappa}$.
-As illustrated in Fig.~\ref{fig:trunckernel}, the truncated kernel represents a discretization of a truncated Gaussian density function.
+If the lower limit of the lag window, $\delta - r$, falls below $0$, we change the shape of the kernel to a truncated Gaussian kernel, as shown in Figure \ref{fig:trunckernel}.
+Note that the kernel is, by definition in (\ref{eq:kernel_scaling}) always normalized.

-Note, however, that truncation has effects on the interpretation of the model parameters: while $\delta$ still indicates the time lag with the highest peak in model weights, it does not indicate the central lag of the window on the time axis anymore.
+Truncation has effects on the interpretation of the model parameters: while $\delta$ still indicates the time lag with peak kernel weight (mode of the probability distribution), it does not indicate the central lag of the window on the time axis anymore.
 Further, the right-truncated Gaussian distribution is no longer symmetric with respect to the temporal window, and hence, the distribution mean shifts to the left.